JetBrains/kotlin-web-site/pages/docs/reference/equality.md

 Note that there's no point in optimizing your code when comparing to `null` explicitly: `a == null` will be automatically translated to `a === null`.

+Structural equality has nothing to do with comparison defined by the `Comparable<...>` interface, so only a custom `equals(Any?)` implementation may affect the behavior of the operator.

 ## Floating point numbers equality

 When an equality check operands are statically known to be `Float` or `Double` (nullable or not), the check follows the IEEE 754